Cream Cheese Chocolate Chip Cookies on a plate

 5. Whisk in the baking soda and salt.

-6. Using a flexible spatula, stir in the flour until almost no dry streaks remain.
+6. Weigh your flour; or measure it by gently spooning it into a cup, then sweeping off any excess.
+Using a flexible spatula, stir in the flour until almost no dry streaks remain.
 Stir in the chocolate until evenly distributed.

-8. When ready to bake, preheat the oven to 350°F with a rack in the upper and lower third.
-Line two baking sheets with parchment.
+8. When ready to bake, preheat the oven to 350°F with a rack in the center.
+Line a baking sheet with parchment.

-9. Use a rounded Tablespoon Scoop to portion the dough into 20 pieces (about 35g each).
-Roll into balls (about 1 1/2" in diameter) and divide evenly between the prepared baking sheets.
-(The shaped dough balls can also be transferred to the freezer at this point for longer storage.)
+9. Use a Tablespoon Scoop to portion the dough into ping pong-sized pieces (about 36g each).
+Roll into smooth balls (about 1 1/2" in diameter) and place eight dough balls on the prepared baking sheets, spaced evenly apart (the cookies will spread in the oven).
+Return the remaining dough to the refrigerator while the cookies bake, as it softens quickly at room temperature.

-10. Bake for 14 to 16 minutes, rotating the pans from top to bottom and back to front halfway through, until the edges of the cookies are deep golden brown and the centers are puffed but still look a bit soft.
+10. Bake for 12 to 14 minutes, until the edges of the cookies are deep golden brown and the centers are puffed but still look a bit soft.
 Remove from the oven.
 For the most perfectly round and pudgy cookies, place a 4" biscuit cutter, round cookie cutter, or wide-mouth jar or glass over each warm cookie and rotate it in a circular motion, rounding the edges.
 It’ll add a bit of height of the cookie and make them look like they came from a bakery.

 12. Store Cream Cheese Chocolate Chip Cookies airtight at room temperature for several days.
 Freeze for longer storage.